German Driver's License Number

 Corroborative evidence keywords

-driver, licence, license, driving, DL, Fuhrerschein, ID number, identification, ID card, permit, registration, certificate, field, column, row, entry, record, value, form, register (+21 more)
+driver, licence, license, driving, DL, Fuhrerschein, ID number, identification, ID card, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry (+15 more)

 Proximity: 300 characters